For most patients, we recommend the cleft-lift procedure for the best results.

 Excision and Primary Closure

 This means to excise (remove) the diseased tissue and sew it together with hopes that it will heal.
 This is a fairly simple operation, but can be disappointing.
 It may look like it is going to heal nicely for about a week or so, and then separate.
+Often this separation is blamed on an infection, but that is not usually the case.
+It comes apart because it is down in the cleft.
 At that point, prolonged wound care may be needed to get it to heal.

 This means that the diseased area is removed, but there is no attempt to close the wound.
 The wound is left to heal in by itself, which usually takes a few months .
 This is called “secondary healing” or “healing by secondary intention”.
 It will require frequent dressing changes, packing, or even a Wound-Vac to help it close.
-The reason this is a popular operation among surgeons is that patients and surgeons don’t suffer the disappointment when a wound that is closed separates a week or two after surgery.
+The reason this is a popular operation among surgeons, as compared with the one above, is that patients and surgeons don’t suffer the disappointment when a closed wound separates a week or two after surgery.
 In this situation, the surgeon resigns themselves to the fact that wounds down in the gluteal cleft rarely heal easily, and by leaving it open they are admitting defeat.

 This operation represents an even greater admission of defeat.
 The disease tissue is excised and the edges of the wound are sutured down to the base of the wound (sacrum) and left to heal.
 The concept is that by creating a permanent cavity, the disease will not recur.
 This does have a chance of eventually healing – but it will leave a permanent, deep, dent in the sacral area – which patients find unsightly and uncomfortable – since there is essentially no fat layer to pad this area when sitting.

 This operation consists of making tiny incisions around the midline pores, and removing the little sinus tracts that are burrowing their way under the skin.
 A second incision is made off to the side, and through this any hair or debris is swept out.
 Dr Bascom recommends it for minimal disease.
 I did this as my primary approach for several years – but I did not found it 100% effective.
-Dr Bascom found that it was 30% effective in patients with early disease.
-This means that it is unsuccessful in 70% of patients with early disease, and not effective in patients with more advanced pilonidal disease.
-I don’t feel that this is a high enough success rate to be my recommendation to a patient who wants their problem solved.
+I don’t feel that the success rate is high enough to be my recommendation to a patient who wants their problem solved with one procedure.
 The reason for failure is that the deep gluteal cleft remains, and new pilonidal disease will often develop.

 There are several newer procedures that may or may not prove to be successful for the treatment of pilonidal disease.
 EPSIT is a procedure where a small endoscope is placed into the sinus tract opening and the hairs and inflammatory tissue is removed.
 This is basically a variation of pit picking, and has its indications, but also has its limitations.
 It does not flatten the cleft, so does not address the primary problem.